When your customers land on your product page, it’s only half the success. Now you need to make sure that...

 While deciding which option to go for, you should always have your business goals in mind along with your requirements.
 SPA’s are better used in social networking applications, SaaS platforms – anywhere where SEO rankings aren’t a deal-breaker.

-MPA’s are best used in e-commerce apps, business catalogues, and marketplaces.
+MPA’s are best used in e-commerce apps, business catalogs, and marketplaces.
 If you’re a large company that offers a wide variety of products, then an MPA is the best choice for you.